stephenreid321/stephenreid/app/markdown/coaching.md

 I offer an initial free first exploratory meeting for up to an hour, so we can see if we are well suited to one another.

-From there, my preference is for us to meet for an hour each week via Zoom and continue until we feel a sense of completion, though we can adjust this according to your needs and desires.
+From there, my preference is for us to meet for an hour each week via Zoom and continue until we feel a sense of completion.

 I charge £10-50 per hour, according to your means.
 This is self-assessed; you just tell me how much you want to pay.